ipfs/js-ipfs/docs/core-api/REFS.md

 ## `ipfs.refs.local([options])`

-> Output all local references (CIDs of all blocks in the blockstore)
+> Output all local references (base32 encoded multihashes of all blocks in the blockstore)

 ### Parameters